Skip to main content

 Dir.
 Rachel Talalay

 Freddy Krueger finally succeeds in killing all the children of his hometown by invading their dreams and slaughtering them while they sleep.
-By tracking down his estranged daughter, a tough youth councillor, he plans to escape the confines of Springwood to claim fresh victims.
+By tracking down his estranged daughter, a resilient youth councillor, he plans to escape the confines of Springwood to claim fresh victims.
 When she discovers who he is, and his demonic past, she vows to put a stop to his reign of terror once and for all.
 Will Krueger finally be defeated in the climactic (3D!) showdown between father and daughter?

 "Do you know the terror of he who falls asleep?
 To the very toes he is terrified, because the ground gives way under him, and the dream begins..." - Friedrich Nietzsche